sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 Each scope function takes a lambda expression and returns either the object or the result of the lambda expression.
 In this tour, we explain each scope function with a recommendation for how to use it.

+> If you prefer, the information in this section is also presented in a YouTube video by our developer advocate: Sebastian Aigner.
+> To learn more, watch [Back to the Stdlib: Making the Most of Kotlin’s Standard Library](https://youtu.be/DdvgvSHrN9g?feature=shared&t=1511).
+>
+{type ="tip"}

 #### Let

 Use the `.let()` scope function when you want to perform null checks in your code and later perform further actions